b-hayes/apache-server/README.md

 ## Checking for errors.

-Use this to check for error messages when something doesnt go right.
+Use this to check for error messages when something doesn'St go right.

 ```shell
 sudo tail -f /var/log/apache2/error.log